Sagi Haviv: Published books

 In 2018, he co-authored Identity: Chermayeff & Geismar & Haviv.
 The book was published by Standards Manual (ISBN 0692955232).

 Conferences and awards chairing

-Haviv has spoken about logo design for the Adobe Max Creativity Conference TEDx, the AIGA, the HOW Design Conference, the Brand New Conference, Princeton University, the Onassis Foundation, the American Advertising Federation, Columbia Business School, Creative Mornings, and Collision.
+Haviv has spoken about logo design at the Adobe Max Creativity Conference, TEDx, the AIGA, the HOW Design Conference, the Brand New Conference, Princeton University, the Onassis Foundation, the American Advertising Federation, Columbia Business School, Creative Mornings, and Collision.

-He has served as jury chair for the Clio Awards and the Art Directors Club and Jury President for the D&AD Awards.
+He has served as jury chair for the Clio Awards and the Art Directors Club and was the jury president for the 2019 D&AD Awards.

 Teaching

-He teaches corporate identity design at The School of Visual Arts in New York City.

-He has also taught online courses on logo design for SkillShare and for Domestika.
+Haviv teaches corporate identity design at The School of Visual Arts in New York City.
+He has also taught online courses on logo design for Skillshare and Domestika.